tylertitsworth/5th-age-srd/Classes/Occultist.md

 Expend Focus

-**Trigger:** A nearby ally casts a daily or recharge spell of 7th level or lower.
+**Trigger:** A nearby ally casts a full recovery or recharge spell of 7th level or lower.

 **Effect:** The triggering ally doesn't expend that spell.